E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 ### Adding a parameter study

-The `yet_another_channel` test group contains several test cases in addition to `default`.
-The `restart_test` checks whether running the model for one times step, writing out a restart file, loading the model state from the restart file, and running for another time step produces the same results as running for 2 time steps.
-The `decomp_test` and `threads_test` check whether the results are the same when the model runs on different numbers of cores and threads, respectively.
+The typical structure for a parameter study is to explore each parameter choice in a separate step (or steps) within a single test case.
+In addition to running the model for each of these parameter choices, there is typically a separate step for analyzing the behavior across the parameter set, using the output from each of the forward steps.

-The most interesting test case is the `rpe_test`, which has been used to show that MPAS-Ocean has lower spurious dissipation of reference potential energy (RPE) than POP, MOM and MITgcm models
+A convergence study is one example of this, where each resolution and time step combination is run and then an analysis step computes the rate of convergence from the results.
+We won't cover this example here, in part because a resolution study involves both a forward step and an initial condition step for each resolution in order to generate unique meshes for each step.
+You may refer to {ref}`dev-ocean-global-convergence-cosine-bell` for these details.
+Instead, we will explore the `rpe_test` for the `baroclinic_channel` test group, which only requires unique forward runs for different viscosity values.

-([Petersen et al. 2015](https://doi.org/10.1016/j.ocemod.2014.12.004)).
+The `rpe_test` has been used to show that MPAS-Ocean has lower spurious dissipation of reference potential energy (RPE) than POP, MOM and MITgcm models ([Petersen et al. 2015](https://doi.org/10.1016/j.ocemod.2014.12.004)).

 We want to define the `rpe_test` at 3 "standard" resolutions that have been